 trough, are forecast to push east of the Cascades Saturday.

-normal.
-A strong westerly jet stream is forcast to bring
+west of the Cascades.
+A strong westerly jet stream is forcast

 Wed (14 May): Becoming Mostly Sunny and Warmer.
 49/74